The Coalgebraic Structure of Cell Complexes: The universal property

 which is the other half of the identity. \end{proof}

-\subsection{The universal property}
+\section{The universal property}

+We now have an awfs $(UK,E)$ which we wish to compare with the awfs produced by the small object argument.
+One could take the approach of directly examining the two comonads; if you draw pictures of both it becomes clear they are essentially the same.
+However, in the remainder of this paper we will use a different approach in which we exhibit a universal property of $\cellcx$ and compare it to the universal property established by Garner for the small object argument.
+The author feels that this approach---while less efficient---is more illuminating, as it expresses the universality of the cell complex category construction and thus helps us to see why it is a natural way to build an awfs.

 There is a canonical functor $\eta\from\cat{J}\to\cellcx$ over $\toparr$, given by assigning each map in $\cat{J}$ its canonical height one, single-cell complex structure.
-The aim of this section is to exhibit the universal property of $\cellcx$.
-The pair of $\cellcx$ and $\eta$ is universal among functors from $\cat{J}$ to categories of left maps over $\toparr$, with respect to the composition preserving functors between left map categories.
+The pair of $\cellcx$ and $\eta$ is universal among functors from $\cat{J}$ to categories of left maps over $\toparr$, with respect to the composition preserving functors between left map categories (which are exactly morphisms of awfs---see \cite{Understanding}).
 To make this work, we need to be sure that composition in an arbitrary left map category is sufficiently well behaved; we begin by proving two lemmas that express this.

 \begin{lem} For any awfs $(L,R)$, the composition rule in $\map{L}{}$ is strictly associative. \end{lem} \begin{proof} Given three composable left maps, $(f,\alpha)$, $(g,\beta)$ and $(h,\gamma)$, we obtain two left map structures on $hgf$ given by the two ways of composing, namely $\gamma\bullet(\beta\bullet\alpha)$ and $(\gamma\bullet\beta)\bullet\alpha$.
 The structure maps for these are both shown, using dotted arrows, in the following diagram: